 The marketing bill series is based on sales proceeds.
 Proceeds from each food dollar expenditure are divided into two sub-components of market value:

-For calendar year 2019, the farm share was 14.3 cents of each food-dollar expenditure, and the marketing bill was 85.7 cents, accounting for the remainder of the food dollar.
+For calendar year 2021, the farm share was 14.5 cents of each food dollar expenditure and the marketing bill was 85.5 cents accounting for the remainder of the food dollar.

-Value Added Component Series—For establishments contributing to the U.S. food supply, value added for an establishment equals the proceeds from the sale of outputs minus the outlays for commodities purchased from other establishments.
-The sum of value added by all establishments that contribute to total food-dollar purchases equals $1.
-The industry group and primary factor-component series are based on this value-added concept.
+Value Added Component Series: For establishments contributing to the U.S. food supply, value added for an establishment equals the proceeds from the sale of outputs minus the outlays for commodities purchased from other establishments.
+The sum of value added by all establishments that contribute to total food dollar purchases equals $1.
+The industry group and primary factor series are based on this value-added concept.

 - Agribusiness—all establishments producing farm inputs (except those described in other industry groups) such as seed, fertilizers, farm machinery, farm services, and all subcontracting establishments.

-- Farm Production—all establishments classified within the agriculture, forestry, fishing, and hunting industry.
+- Farm production—all establishments classified within the agriculture, forestry, fishing, and hunting industries.

 - Packaging—all establishments classified within the packaging, container, and print manufacturing industries, and all subcontracting establishments.

-- Wholesale Trade—all non-retail establishments that resell products to other establishments for the purpose of contributing to the U.S. food supply, and all subcontracting establishments.
+- Wholesale trade—all non-retail establishments reselling products to other establishments for the purpose of contributing to the U.S. food supply and all subcontracting establishments.

-- Food service—all eating, drinking, and related establishments, and all subcontracting establishments.
+- Food service—all eating, drinking, and related establishments as well as all subcontracting establishments.

 - Energy—oil and coal mining, gas and electric utilities, refineries, related establishments, and all subcontracting establishments.

-- Legal and Accounting—establishments providing legal, accounting, and bookkeeping services, and all subcontracting establishments.
+- Legal and accounting—establishments providing legal, accounting, and bookkeeping services, as well as all subcontracting establishments.

-For calendar year 2019, farm production value added was 7.6 cents of each food-dollar expenditure, implying that 6.7 cents from farm-commodity sales (from the 14.3-cent farm share) was used to purchase products from the other industry groups.
-The 2019 industry-group value-added food dollar also indicates that about 50.6 cents of the food-dollar value covers the services from food retailers (12.1 cents) and food-service establishments (38.5 cents).
-The use of energy throughout the food supply chain accounted for 4.1 cents of every 2019 food-dollar expenditure.
-Advertising accounted for 2.6 cents of a food-dollar expenditure.
+For calendar year 2021, farm production value added was 7.4 cents of each food dollar expenditure, implying that 7.1 cents from farm commodity sales (from the 14.5-cent farm share) was used to purchase products from the other industry groups.
+The 2021 industry group, value added food dollar also indicates about 46.3 cents of the food dollar value cover the services from food retailers (12.7 cents) and foodservice establishments (33.6 cents).
+Energy used throughout the food supply chain accounted for 3.2 cents of every 2021 food dollar expenditure.
+Advertising accounted for 3.0 cents of a food dollar expenditure.

 - Domestic hired labor is allocated salary and benefits for services on behalf of a domestic establishment that directs sales towards fulfilling the supply of food to the U.S. market.

-- Output taxes—excise, sales, property, and severance taxes (less subsidies), customs duties, and non-tax fees—are levied by Federal, State, and local governments independently of establishment dispersals to primary factor owners.
-Taxes that are tied to outlays for domestic labor and capital (such as income-based taxes) are not reported separately, but are included in the primary domestic factor returns.
+- Output taxes—excise, sales, property, and severance taxes (less subsidies), customs duties, and non-tax fees are levied by Federal, State, and local governments independently of establishment dispersals to primary factor owners.
+Taxes tied to outlays for domestic labor and capital (such as income-based taxes) are not reported separately but are included in the primary domestic factor returns.

 - Imports—international assets are compensated for their services on behalf of non-domestic establishments whose products are imported and are directed to supplying U.S.-produced food to the U.S. market.
 Because these services cannot be traced to their primary factor sources, their values are measured in the form of the products imported, and their value added is assigned to industry groups with which they are associated.

-For calendar year 2019, the primary factor series indicates that 51.5 cents of every food-dollar expenditure goes to the salary and benefits of domestic workers, 33.9 cents is dispensed as property income, and the remainder is split between U.S. government (output taxes) and international assets (imports).
+For calendar year 2021, the primary factor series indicates 50.3 cents of every food dollar expenditure go to the salary and benefits of domestic workers, 39.4 cents is dispensed as property income, and the remainder is split between U.S. Government (output taxes) and international assets (imports).

-Cross-tabulated statistics of primary factor value-added data by industry groups are displayed in table form because these data provide more detail than can effectively be displayed in a food-dollar visual.
-The underlying detailed value-added data for 2019 are presented below:
+Cross-tabulated statistics of primary factor value added data by industry groups are displayed in table form because these data provide more detail than can effectively be displayed in a food dollar visual.
+The underlying detailed value-added data for 2021 are presented below: